What are SEO metrics and why they matter for your website

 Tools like Semrush can help you track this metric.
 A steady increase in referring domains indicates that your content is gaining traction across the web, which can significantly boost your search visibility.

-4. Organic Traffic
+4. Organic traffic

 Organic traffic, viewable in Google Analytics, provides a broader picture of your search performance across all engines.
 While similar to Total Clicks, it offers additional insights and can help validate trends you’re seeing in Search Console.

-5. User Experience Metrics
+5. User experience metrics

 Beyond Core Web Vitals, pay attention to other user experience signals like bounce rate and dwell time.
 These metrics, found in Google Analytics, can indicate how engaging and relevant your content is to visitors.